Next Start Date

-The programme is delivered in partnership with University College London (UCL), through a blend of online self-study, face to face events and in person peer coaching sessions.
+Birmingham City Council deliver the programme in partnership with University College London (UCL), through a blend of online self-study, face to face events and in person peer coaching sessions.

 See more information below or click here to download the flier